 Official transcripts from all institutions attended

-Strong preference is given to applicants who have, or will have completed, four years of college coursework and have earned a bachelor's degree at an accredited US institution prior to matriculation.
+Strong preference is given to applicants who have, or will have completed, four years of college coursework and have earned a bachelor's degree at a regionally accredited US institution prior to matriculation.
 In extremely rare circumstances a minimum of three years of exemplary college work, including an exceptional science GPA and DAT scores, may be considered.

 - Official DAT scores

 Official US DAT scores must be less than five years old.
 Canadian DAT scores are not accepted.
 It is recommended that you take the DAT early to allow ample time for official scores to be received or retesting if necessary.

 A minimum of three individual letters of recommendation or one confidential committee letter are required.
 It is recommended that letters of recommendation come from those most familiar with the applicant (i.e. faculty member, dentist, leader or mentor in volunteer organization, etc.)

 *Please note that both applications are required before the application will be marked complete and reviewed by the admissions committee.

 *Applicants that have applied in previous years must submit new AADSAS and MUSC applications and should update all application materials for each new admissions cycle.

 Applicants must complete the AADSAS application and the MUSC Supplemental Application before application materials will be reviewed and the applicant will be considered for an interview.
 For detailed information about admissions and the application process, please go to the Dental Medicine admissions webpage.